- Coaching and Development

 Why is taking more calls or having a lower Average Handle Time (AHT) always considered “better”?

 In its first iteration, handling more calls, or having lower AHT is considered better because this is generally favorable behavior.
 In the future, target-style goals will be available and Measures may be configured to indicate if “lower values are better” or if “higher values are better.”
-For example, on sales queue, longer AHT may be favorable for forging stronger customer relationships, generating greater revenue that offsets the increased personnel time cost.
+For example, on sales queue, longer AHT may be favorable for building stronger customer relationships, generating greater revenue that offsets the increased personnel time cost.

 Why is the Measure “Inbound Contacts per Online Hour” not an easy-to-understand count of inbound calls?